 When Is The Best Time To Start Building Your Child’s Credit?

+Children and credit may not sound like they go together, but they most definitely do.
 A healthy financial future is dependent in a lot of ways on credit scores.
 Today’s parents are increasingly worried about their children’s credit.
-What may surprise you is that you have the ability today to start building your child’s credit.
+What may surprise you is that you can start building your child’s credit from a young age.

 Today is the day to start building credit for your child

-A great way to start that credit building for your child is to call your credit card company and make authorize them as a user.
+A great way to start that credit building for your child is to call your credit card company and make them an authorized user.
 When you responsibly use your card, you are building up your credit score and your child’s credit will also share in that.
 It is also not necessary to give him/her a credit card.
 Wait until it is evident that they are responsible enough.
 As an authorized user they are already building up their credit.

 If your child is a bit older, you could be a co-signer on their first credit card or you could co-sign a loan.
 This will help build their credit more than being an authorized user will.
-You do need to keep in mind that you are the one on the hook for paying if your child doesn’t.
+You do need to keep in mind that you are the one on the hook for paying any debt if your child can’t make the payments.

 Begin Financial Education Early